 How To: Convert NoData values to other values for raster data

-In both version 10 and 9.3, the Con tool can be used outside of the Raster Calculator to create a new raster with reset NoData (Null) values.
-However the Raster Calculator may also be used to call the Con and IsNull tool to perform the same task.
-The syntax is different in 9.3 and in 10.
-Examples are shown below.
+In both versions 10.x and 9.3, the Con tool can be used outside of the Raster Calculator to create a new raster with reset NoData (Null) values.
+However the Raster Calculator may also be used to call the Con and IsNull tools to perform the same task.
+The syntax is different in 9.3 and 10.x.
+The examples are shown below.

-Below is an example a statement for the Raster Calculator in 9.3:
+Below is an example of the statement to convert the NoData values to 0 for the Raster Calculator in 9.3:

-Below is an example the statement for the Raster Calculator in 10:
+Below is an example of the statement to convert the NoData values to 0 for the Raster Calculator in 10.x: